ESNGermany/esn-germany-website/README.md

 ### 3) Add the section to the map

 1. Go to `components/sectionmap/sectionmap.component.html`.
-2. Add a `<path>` element with the correct id (section name), the respective color to fill, and the position on the map.
+2. Add a `<path>` element with the correct id (section name) to below line 37, the respective color to fill, and the position on the map.

 |   Region   | ESN Color |
 | :--------: | :-------: |